The BC Family Law Act defines guardians as the people responsible for:

-- file an application to get a family order in either Provincial or Supreme Court, and
+- an application to get a family order in either Provincial or Supreme Court, and

 Get a family order

-- First you need to decide whether you’ll apply to Provincial or Supreme Court.
+First you need to decide whether you'll apply to Provincial or Supreme Court.
 Then follow one of our step-by-step guides:

-In the application that you submit to the court, you'll need to include a form called the special affidavit (Form 34 if you're applying in Provincial Court and Form F101 if you're applying in Supreme Court.
+You'll also need to fill out an affidavit: Form 5 if you're applying in Provincial Court, and Form F101 if you're applying in Supreme Court.

-In the special affidavit, you need to include information about:
+In the affidavit, you need to include information about: